OrangeFran/navigator/Readme.md

 You can specify a custom seperator with `-s` or `--sep`.
 By default it's a tab (\t) as mentioned above.

-For some useful examples, take a look at the examples folder.
 This tool is mostly built for people who want to script stuff.
 But you can sure use it for everything you want to.
 If you'd like to share a cool script, you can make a pull request.